 Our hair extensions incorporate fallen hair strands collected by women through their brushes/combs.
 The average woman loses between 50-100 strands per day and even up to 150 strands per day in some cases.
 With such a large volume of hair strands collected over a short period of time, rural women are able to sell an abundant amount of hair without feeling pressured to cut their hair or waiting years before growing hair long enough to sell.

 The collectors pick through each hair strand, one by one, and select the acceptable stands.
-Afterwards they proceed to wash and hackle the hair.
+Afterwards they proceed to wash and steam the hair several times over before proceeding to hackle the hair.
 Hackling is the process of combing the hair with a large comb (typically made out of nails or a extremely sharp material).
 The hackling process takes several hours to ensure quality.
 Afterwards the extensions are washed, air dried and the same exact process is conducted over again to ensure quality.
 The extensions are then double-wefted and washed several times before proceeded to create the hair texture.

 creating the hair texture.